jrpotter/notebook/notes/data_structures/graphs.md

 ## Components

 An undirected graph is **connected** if every two vertices are reachable from one another.
-The **connected components** of an undirected graph are the [[order#Equivalence Classes|equivalence classes]] under the "is mutually reachable" relation.
+The **connected components** of an undirected graph are the [[equiv-rel#Equivalence Classes|equivalence classes]] under the "is mutually reachable" relation.

 A directed graph is **strongly connected** if every two vertices are reachable from one another.
 The **strongly connected components** of a digraph are the equivalence classes under the "is mutually reachable" relation.